 Locally owned and operated, Smugglers’ Notch Resort is a pretty iconic ski resort – and for good reason.
 This Vermont resort offers rad riding, welcoming vibes, and pretty darn good snowfall (what we’re all about!).

 Smuggler’s Notch Resort is a fantastic place for teaching lil’ rippers how to become masters of the mountain – and it’s also a haven for experts to show off their skills too.
 Now, don’t expect any high-speed lifts here.
-But that’s all part of this resort’s charm.
+But that’s all part of this ski resort’s charm.
 You can ride up while soaking up the scenery…and there’s always the upside that slower lifts mean quieter slopes!

 Even if you’re in the intermediate camp, Smuggler’s Notch Resort allows you to summit the intimidating Madonna.
 Your crew’s expert riders can tackle the rowdy steeps of Smuggs while you can take the easy way down via Chilcoot.